Skip to content

 The fix table for the login 500

 Once the status page is green, work this list top to bottom.
+These are the your-side fixes for a Claude authorization failed internal server error, ordered cheapest first.
 Most people are back in by step three.
 Every row here targets the your-side causes of the failure — a stale session, a cached cookie, a rotated key, a lapsed seat, or a network that mangles the OAuth callback.

 #FixWhy it works